overwolf/overwolf.github.io/docs/api/overwolf-io.md

 > Read binary file.

+ Reads a file's contents and returns as an array of byte values.
+ This function is extremly slow!
+Use only for small files or to get file header info using the [options](#readfileoptions-object) parameter (maxBytesToRead) to limit amount of data to fetch.

 Parameter | Type     | Description             |
 ----------| ---------| ----------------------- |
 path      | string   | The target path         |